krisrs1128/talks/2025/20250226/notes.md

 1. We've simulated many datasets and computed metrics for each topic across the replicates.
 One point is a topic, the x-axis is the number of topics.
 2. You can see that the number of paths plateaus at K = 5, which is what we want.
 3. In these panels, I've added color showing how similar the estimated topic is to any of the true topics.
 We don't actually know color in reality.
 But you can can see that the topic quality improves as we get up to K = 5 and then drops off.
-Question: Which of these is closer to the true topic model, and which is drawn from the random Dirichlets?
 ----
 **No Title Diagnostics**
 There are two points to note: